Mexico is a lot in the media, specially when it comes to the drug war and the crimes committed during the latest crackdown by the Mexican government.

 TDA mentions that Puerto Vallarta is one of the safest destinations for international visitors and is also very safe and preferred by expats too, something that is also backed up by the numbers provided by SECTUR, which mention that occupation has been up around 20% compared with 2011.

-So then, is it safe to travel to Puerto Vallarta?
+So then, is Puerto Vallarta safe?
 Yes, without a doubt.
-The numbers back it up, the studies support this too and the fact no official travel warnings include the city, make it clear too.
+The numbers back it up, 3.9 millon happy visitors in 2013, the studies support this too and the fact no official travel warnings include the city, make it clear too.
 But don't take our word for it, use some of the resources we offer here and read for yourself.